 Henry Klumb

-Heinrich “Henry” Klumb (1905-1984) was born in Cologne, Germany.
-It is generally stated that he studied architecture in his native Cologne, graduating in 1926.
-At the time he was studying architecture in Germany, the modernist movement took prominence with the establishment of the Staatliches Bauschule School of Architecture[1] in Weimar, Germany in 1919, later known as the Bauhaus.
-Although Klumb’s work was a product and a part of the modern architecture movement, Klumb did not identify himself with the prevalent architectural concepts of the day and later credited Frank Lloyd Wright with directly affecting his outlook on the built environment.
-He came to the US as he states in his diaries: “…facing a full life ahead I could not identify with the architectural concepts of the day, he came to the US as he states in his diaries: “…facing a full life ahead I could not identify with the prevalent architectural concept of the day.
+Heinrich “Henry” Klumb (1905-1984) was born in Cologne, Germany where it is generally stated that he studied architecture probably at the Kunstgewerbeschule, a historic school of applied arts graduating in 1926, the year it was renamed the Kölner Werkschulen by Konrad Adenauer while mayor of Cologne.
+At the time he was studying architecture, the modernist movement took prominence in Germany with the establishment in 1919 of the Staatliches Bauschule School of Architecture[1] in Weimar, later known as the Bauhaus.
+Although Klumb’s work was a product and a part of the modern architecture movement, Klumb did not identify himself with the prevalent architectural concepts of the day and later credited Frank Lloyd Wright with influencing his outlook on architecture.
+He came to the US as he states in his diaries: “…facing a full life ahead I could not identify with the architectural concepts of the day.
 To give my existence meaning I had to search for higher values…”

-Klumb expressed himself on the teachings at the Bauhaus.
-César A. Cruz in his essay Henry Klumb: Puerto Rico’s critical modernist state that for Klumb the Bauhaus was a personally felt presence by virtue of the famed school’s proximity to his native city of Cologne.
+César A. Cruz in his essay Henry Klumb: Puerto Rico’s critical modernist, states that Klumb expressed himself on the teachings at the Bauhaus by saying that for Klumb, the Bauhaus was a personally felt presence by virtue of the famed school’s proximity to his native city of Cologne.
 Cruz states that Klumb pointedly called the Bauhaus movement “the Bauhaus indoctrination” and further characterized the European architectural scene of the late 1920s as “alive alright with intellectual vengeance, but void of spirit and man’s inner needs”.
-In one overarching critique of modernist influence, Klumb derided Le Corbusier, Adolf Loos, and Hannes Meyer [2] in one fell swoop when he wrote, ‘Houses were to become machines for living, pitched roofs became a heresy and ornament a crime.
-Architecture was reduced to a formula adhered to with intellectual vengeance.prevalent architectural concept of the day.
+In one overarching critique of modernist influence, Klumb mocked Le Corbusier, Adolf Loos, and Hannes Meyer [2] when he wrote, “Houses were to become machines for living, pitched roofs became a heresy and ornament a crime.
+Architecture was reduced to a formula adhered to with intellectual vengeance.”

-In 1927, he emigrated to the United States establishing residence in St. Louis, Mo.
+In 1927, Klum emigrated to the United States establishing residence in St. Louis, Mo.
 In October, 1928, Klumb received an invitation to visit Taliesin, where Frank Lloyd Wright had plans for establishing the Taliesin Fellowship at Spring Green.
-For the following five years, Klumb would be as he himself described it, a student and assistant at Taliesin.
-In early 19129, Klumb states that in search for those “higher values, he was fortunate to find himself in Taliesin East as “another member of our little family in Architecture”.
+For the following five years Klumb would be, as he himself described it, a student and assistant at Taliesin.
+In early 1929, Klumb states that in search for those “higher values, he was fortunate to find himself in Taliesin East as another member of our little family in Architecture”.
 For five years he was part of a sheltered and inspiring life, always surrounded by beauty, exposed to the “art of work and living, observing the principals at work to bring creative truth to earthly efforts”.

-In September 1933, Klumb left Taliesin and for the next ten years practiced in various cities across the United States including Minneapolis and Chicago before settlung in Washington, DC in 1934.
-Philadelphia and Los Angeles.
+In September 1933, Klumb left Taliesin and for the next ten years practiced in various cities across the United States including Minneapolis and Chicago before settling in Washington, DC in 1934.
 In February 1938, Klumb was hired by the Golden Gate International Exposition Commission to design displays for a Native American exhibit planned for the spring and summer of 1939 in San Francisco.
-This led to an ongoing partnership with the U.S. Department of the Interior’s Indian Arts and Crafts Board.
+This led to an ongoing partnership with the U.S. Department of the Interior’s Indian Arts and Crafts Board that led eventually to his relocation to Los Angeles.

-In December 1943, Klumb was invited by Governor Rexford G. Tugwell to Puerto Rico to work as Architect in charge of General Design of the newly established Committee on Design of Public Works.
-The Committe was charged with the design of $50 million worth of public works focused on the design of hospitals, housing, schools and community centers.
+In December 1943 Steve Arneson, a former business partner and fellow Taliesin apprentice with Klumb who was then working at the Committee on Design of Public Works (CDPW) in Puerto Rico, served as intermediary between Klumb, the CDPW and Governor Rexford Guy Tugwell to invite Klumb to San Juan to work as Architect in charge of General Design of the newly established CDPW.
+Tugwell and Klumb had met in Maryland while collaborating on the Greenbelt/Tugwell Towns in Greenbelt, MD; Greenhills, OH and Greendale, WI; three planned, New Deal era communities built by the U.S. Resettlement Administration headed Tugwell to provide affordable, suburban housing surrounded by greenbelts, influenced by Ebenezer Howard’s garden city movement.
+The CDPW was charged with the design of $50 million worth of public works focused on the design of hospitals, housing, schools and community centers.
 However, Klumb’s work at the Committee lasted only from February to November 1944.
-In 1945 Klumb founded the Office of Henry Klumb, which soon became an important architectural firm on the island.
+In 1945 Klumb founded the Office of Henry Klumb, which soon became an important architectural firm on the island, he also resumed his relationship with the CDPW as an architect-consultant in which capacity one of his most notable work was the design of the residences for the newly implemented Low Cost Rural Houses program.

-In his private practice, Klumb designed several corporate buildings, among which the most notable were the New York Department Store in Santurce in 1946, the IBM Building in Santurce in 1957, the Hotel La Rada in El Condado and the Parke Davis Pharmaceutical Industrial Complex in Carolina in 1957.
-Klumb is also credited with several religious structure designs including the the Santa Rosa Chapel in Guaynabo in 1948, the Virgen del Carmen church in 1953 and the church of San Martín de Porres in 1949 both in Cataño and the San Ignacio de Loyola School and Church in Rio Piedras.
+Klumb’s first design on the island, done together with Arneson, was the Bosch house in Cataño for the head of Barcardi Corporation José “Pepín” Bosch.
+The first designs of his private practice were the Haeussler Residence, a faculty housing block at the University of Puerto Rico in Rio Piedras and the New York Department Store building in Santurce in 1946.
+Other commercial buildings attributed to Klumb are the Hotel La Rada in El Condado in 1950, the IBM Building at Calle Loiza in Santurce in 1957 and the Parke Davis Pharmaceutical Industrial Complex in Carolina also in 1957.
+Klumb is also credited with several religious structure designs including the the Santa Rosa Chapel in Guaynabo in 1948, the church of San Martín de Porres in 1949 and the Virgen del Carmen church in 1953 both in Cataño and the San Ignacio de Loyola School and Church in Rio Piedras.
 Between 1946 and 1966 Klumb worked at the University of Puerto Rico Rio Piedras and Mayagüez campuses as the university’s only architect.
-He is credited with the design of the Mayagüez campus student center in 1954 and Rafael Manual Coliseum in 1974 and the Rio Piedras campus main library and student center.
-Although the first pharmaceutical plant design was in 1957, towards the end of his career the Office of Henry Klumb dedicated itself almost exclusively to the design of industrial facilities specifically pharmaceutical manufacturing plants including Eli Lilly and Travenol Laboratories.
+In the Mayagüez campus Klumb is credited with the designs of the general library building, the agricultural studies building, the general studies building, the original student dorms, the student center built in 1954 and the Rafael Mangual Coliseum built in 1974.
+In the Rio Piedras campus he is credited with the designs of the quadrangle, the main library and the student center.
+Towards the end of his career, the Office of Henry Klumb dedicated itself almost exclusively to the design of industrial facilities specifically pharmaceutical manufacturing plants including Eli Lilly and Travenol Laboratories.

-In 1952, Puerto Rico’s political status changed with the adoption of its own Constitution and establishment as a Commonwealth in 1952.
-At the same time, architecture in Puerto Rico adopted, in an overwhelming way, the principles of the international style, and in favor of the up to then traditional style architectural designs.
+Beginning in the late 1940s and the1950s, architecture in Puerto Rico adopted, in an overwhelming way, the principles of the international style in favor of the up to then traditional style architectural designs.
 Enrique Vivoni Farage in his essay Modern Puerto Rico and Henry Klumb, states that Klumb expressed this feeling in superb fashion in an Interiors Magazine edition of May 1962 article entitled Designs for the Tropics that quoted him as saying:

 “There is no real architecture of the tropics in Puerto Rico.
 Everything is bastard Spanish, which was never the heritage of more than 10% of the Puerto Ricans anyway.
 And the Spanish enclosed everything behind thick walls and grilles.
 Their women weren’t to be seen; everything was protected.
 Then you superimpose the Anglo-Saxon traditions on top of that, and you get the most wretched architectural results imaginable.”